Skip to content

 How You Can Honor Your Late Loved Ones This AutumnMemorial Tree Planting

 Creating autumn memorial traditions can strengthen family bonds.
 Even if your loved one has departed this Earth, you can still include them in a meaningful ritual.
 Whether the anniversary of their passing is in the spring or winter, fall can be a beautiful time to commemorate the incredible life they lived.
 Fall is a powerful symbol of transformation.
-While most people think of spring as a time for cultivating trees and flowers, fall is a wonderful time for planting.
+While most people think of spring as the best season for cultivating trees and flowers, fall is a wonderful time for planting.
 Summer’s last rays of warmth have made the soil moist, allowing roots to take hold long before winter arrives.
 Planting a memory tree is a popular way to memorialize a loved one.
 Also known as remembrance trees, memory trees are planted in the name of a departed loved one.
 They can take the place of a gravesite or simply enhance one.